Celebrate Borges: the festival that rediscovers the emblematic figure of Argentine literature began

 • The enigma of Borges’s lectures on Edward FitzGerald and Omar Khayyam: half a page of notes, by Daniel Balderston.
 At 20, virtual mode.

 Borges made half a page of notes for a lecture on the translator Edward FitzGerald.
-The brief notes allow us to reconstruct the research he did and the background of his well-known essay “The Edward FitzGerald Enigma”, while adding information about his interest in the subject of whether poetic translation is possible.
+The brief notes allow us to reconstruct the research he did and the background of his well-known essay “The Edward FitzGerald Enigma”, while adding information regarding his interest in the subject of whether poetic translation is possible.

 Friday June 9